Setting Up Caches

-Caches allow you to locally store and reuse values from repeated events, such as API calls, database reads, and event publishing.
-This reduces the overhead of constantly making remote calls to look up values during execution.
+Caches allow you to locally store and reuse values from repeated events—such as API calls, database reads, or event publishing.
+This helps reduce the overhead of making remote calls during execution.

-To create a cache entry, use the create
+To create a new cache entry, use the create

 interface: